python/devguide/pullrequest.rst

    You only have to sign this document once, it will then apply to all your further contributions to Python.

+You will also need to specify you GitHub username on the `issue tracker`_ on the *Your Details* link found on the homepage.

 .. _PSF license: http://docs.python.org/dev/license.html#terms-and-conditions-for-accessing-or-otherwise-using-python
 .. _contributor form: http://www.python.org/psf/contrib/